DM-SaaS/legacy-fe-candidate-assignment/README.md

 * Message signing history should persist across React component state or localStorage
 * No third-party signature validation services — use raw `ethers.js`, `viem` or similar in backend

+## 📝 Solution

+The solution is a full-stack Web3 application that enables users to:
+1. Authenticate using Dynamic.xyz for secure wallet management and two-factor authentication.
+2. Sign custom messages and verify their validity through a Node.js backend.
+3. Store signed messages efficiently in the backend for retrieval and validation.

+The architecture ensures modularity, scalability, and seamless integration between the frontend and backend components.

 ## 🖥️ Frontend

 ### Instructions